sgmurphy/wordpress-plugins/wp-whatsapp/readme.txt

 == Description ==

-WhatsApp Chat plugin for WordPress allows you to add WhatsApp floating button, stationary button, widget, web beacon to your website.
+WhatsApp Chat plugin for WordPress allows you to add a WhatsApp floating button, stationary button, widget, and web beacon to your website.

 [DEMO](https://demo.ninjateam.org/whatsapp-chat-wordpress/) | [GO PRO](https://1.envato.market/WP-WhatsApp) 💎